Chart in a Minute

 The AI glow-up of emerging markets

 Emerging markets (EM) are being written in code, powered by elite semiconductors, and accelerated by the most aggressive AI buildout in history.
+Use this client-approved chart to start the conversation about diversification opportunities.

 CHART IN A MINUTE